enzanki-ars/voicemeeter-remote-python/README.md

 ```

 ## Usage
-Use this wrapper with a context manager.
+You can use this wrapper in two ways.
-Be aware that once your code leaves the scope of the with statement logout will be called
+With a context manager, be aware that once your code leaves the scope of the with statement logout will be called
 automatically.
 Pass the vmr object to other classes and functions if you need to,
 for example:

-### Example
+### Example 1
 ```python
 import voicemeeter